-To be considered for the first round of interviews in December you should apply by 23rd November 2022.
+To be considered for the second round of interviews in February you should apply by 31st January 2023.

 We actively promote equality, diversity & inclusion and welcome applications from all qualified applicants.
 Simply stated, our recruitment procedures, our operational policies, our training and supervision are all designed to give each student the same great opportunities.

 Applications are assessed on an individual basis, taking into account academic qualifications and relevant experience.